db-group-mimic-III/mimic-iii/sepsis_summary.md

 * IV - Intravenous - Drug delivery method that goes directly into the blood stream.

-Adult patient with a suspected or comprobated source of infection
+Adult patient with a suspected source of infection

 #### Systemic inflammatory response syndrome (SIRS)
 SIRS is clinically defined as having 2 or more of the following